 - 1. Provide an appropriate definition for each of the following expressions.
 (10 points) - 1.
 Regional dialect (vs. accent) - 2.
 Lingua franca - 3.
-Pidgin - 4.
+Creolization - 4.
 Directive speech act - 5.
 Semantic property - 2.
-Describe and give examples of three phonological features of Ebonics/African American English (AAE) and two syntactic differences between AAE and Standard American English.
-(15 points) - 3.
-Answer ONE of the two following questions (15 points): - a.
+Answer TWO of the three following questions (15 points each): - a.
 Describe the three major dialect areas in the British colonies, summarize the historical changes in the pronunciation of words with an [r], and explain what the historical background of settlers in the British colonies tells us about the development of regional dialects. - b.
 Briefly discuss the two main theories that have attempted to account for the development of Ebonics and for the differences between Ebonics and Standard American English.
-In your opinion, which is more convincing, and why?
+In your opinion, which is more convincing, and why? - c.
+Advertisers often use implicature to persuade consumers.
+Explain the distinction between implicature and entailment, then describe and give examples of three techniques used in advertising in order to "implicate a lot and entail little."